Head of Editorial Content, Strategized Initiatives That Increased IMPACT’s Website Traffic From ~45K to ~400K

 With so many players in the market today, Weebly positions itself as the "easiest" option to make a website, blog, or online store today.
 Need a web presence now and considering Squarespace, Wix, or Webs?
 Weebly's value proposition sets out to make sure its prospects know there's no faster or easier way to get started than with its platform.

-While many people may associate backpacks with school kids, Tortuga makes it clear in its value proposition that that is not its market.
+While many people may associate backpacks with school kids, Tortuga makes it clear in its value proposition that this is not its market.
 Making "travel backpacks for International, Urban Travel," the brand is going after hardcore travelers who are annoyed at the thought of checking bags and inspired by that of backpacking.
 Its imagery and messaging resonate perfectly with this audience.

 Opera may be the least popular browser out of the Big 5, but it certainly makes it hard to argue against it with this value proposition.
 Simple and direct, if you're looking for a Firefox or Chrome alternative, Opera is fast, secure, and easy-to-use.
 Why not give it a try?

 The Ladders is a career site specializing in high income ($100k+) job placement. it's value proposition, "Move up in your career" is a clever play on both what they do (upping your salary and helping you advance in your career) as well as the desire of the visitor to do these things.
-It takes great skill to capture both functional and emotional value in a one short sentence, but The Ladders does that flawlessly here.
+It takes great skill to capture both functional and emotional value in one short sentence, but The Ladders does that flawlessly here.

 Now, this value proposition is no longer in use, but it is nevertheless a worthy mention.
 From its old homepage, Pinterest tells you exactly who it is and what it does in one simple phrase.